top of page

 What Do Trauma Symptoms Look Like?

-Usually the symptoms of PTSD occur within the first three months of the traumatic event.
+Usually, the symptoms of PTSD occur within the first three months of the traumatic event.

-PTSD symptoms can be broken down into four categories:
+PTSD symptoms generally fall into four categories:

 • A distorted self-perception

-• Challenges maintaining healthy relationships with others
+• Challenges in relationships

-• Difficulty in trusting others
+• Difficulty with trusting others

 Intersectionality and Trauma